TanStack/table/README.md

 - Server-side/controlled data/state
 - Extensible via hook-based plugin system

-## Documentation

-Visit our new documentation site at https://react-table.js.org

 ## React-Table used in Products

 The examples below are built by our partners from Creative Tim (https://creative-tim.com/?ref=react-table.js.org) and demonstrate how React Table can be integrated in real world applications.
 There are many examples that you can play with and each premium product comes with a free & open source version, too!